Learn a Stat: individual Offensive Rating

 Welcome back to Hack a Stat!
 In this episode of Learn a Stat, we will discover the individual Offensive Rating.

-The individual Offensive Rating is the player’s offensive production.
+The individual Offensive Rating, created by Dean Oliver, is the player’s offensive production.
 Therefore, not only the points are counted, but also other contributions such as offensive rebounds and assists.
 So it is a total different stats compared to the Team Offensive Rating.

 Each player, in fact, brings to his team various offensive contributions.

 The Offensive Rating is the points generated by a single player on a basis of 100 possessions.
 Generated is the key term: points can be created not only by scoring but also with an assist or catching a rebound.
 Furthermore, possessions are considered as units of measure: we will have to calculate the possessions used by the player.

 To know these two data (points generated and possessions used) we will need the following stats: